AzureAD/microsoft-authentication-library-for-android/README.md

     </activity>
 ```

->NOTE: The package signature required here needs to be base 64 encoded only as opposed to being base 64 url encoded.
-Please refer to [this FAQ](https://github.com/AzureAD/microsoft-authentication-library-for-android/wiki/MSAL-FAQ#redirect-uri-issues) for more information on common redirect uri issues.
+>NOTE: Please refer to [this FAQ](https://github.com/AzureAD/microsoft-authentication-library-for-android/wiki/MSAL-FAQ#redirect-uri-issues) for more information on common redirect uri issues.

 ### Step 4: Create an MSAL PublicClientApplication